TFL Bylaws

 Officers

-A. Only the Commissioner must be elected.
+A. Only the commissioner must be elected.

-The Commissioner shall appoint a Treasurer, who may keep that job as long as they wish as long as they have the continued approval of the Commissioner.
+The commissioner shall appoint a treasurer, who may keep that job as long as they wish as long as they have the continued approval of the commissioner.

 Duties

-A. The Commissioner is responsible for scoring the league each week and declaring the outcome of all games.
+A. The commissioner is responsible for scoring the league each week and declaring the outcome of all games.

-The Commissioner must act as judge in any dispute between owners, interpreting the rules when they do not address a specific circumstance.
+The commissioner must act as judge in any dispute between owners, interpreting the rules when they do not address a specific circumstance.

-The Commissioner administers the TFL Web Site, making sure all information is updated.
+The commissioner administers the TFL Web Site, making sure all information is updated.

-The Commissioner must make sure there are an even number of teams to participate each season, and conduct the TFL Draft.
+The commissioner must make sure there are an even number of teams to participate each season, and conduct the TFL Draft.

 Above all, it is the Commissioner's responsibility to ensure a fair, and level playing field for all owners.
 For that reason, he can veto any transaction he/she believes is not in the best interest of the league.
 (He/She can be overruled by a two-thirds vote of the owners).